kelvinthuo999/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3. Task 3: [Provide a brief description of Task 3]
 4. Task 4: [Provide a brief description of Task 4]

-Please ensure that you refer to the specific task files for comprehensive instructions and guidance on completing each task.

-## License
-This project is licensed under the [insert license name] license.
-Please see the [LICENSE](LICENSE) file for more details.

-## Contributions
-We welcome contributions to this project.
-If you would like to contribute, please follow the guidelines outlined in the [CONTRIBUTING](CONTRIBUTING.md) file.

-## Contact
-If you have any questions or need further assistance, please contact us at [insert contact email].

-Feel free to update and modify this README file as necessary to accurately represent your project and its requirements.